Tecnativa/doodba/README.md

     docker-compose -f prod.yaml up --build

+Remember that you will want to backup the filestore in `/var/lib/odoo` volume.

 ##### Testing

 A good rule of thumb is test in testing before uploading to production, so this